Table of Contents

 });

-Check for dependencies before delete
+Check for dependencies before deleting

 var contactCount = Database.Count<Contact>(f => f.AccountId == accountId);